muffycompo/radiusdesk-installer/README.md

 `git clone https://github.com/muffycompo/radiusdesk-installer`

-**Note:** If you don't have git installed, make sure you so before cloning the Installer.
+**Note:** If you don't have git installed, make sure you do so before cloning the Installer.
 Use your package manager to install git; `yum install -y git` on RHEL/CentOS or `apt-get install -y git` on Ubuntu.

 #### Run the Installer
 1. By default, the installer will setup RADIUSDesk on the server you are currently running the installer from i.e. `localhost`.
 To change that and use a remote server (on your network or in the cloud), edit the **`servers`** file in the installer's directory; `cd radiusdesk-installer; vi servers`.
 You can create a new host group as per [Ansible's guide](http://docs.ansible.com/ansible/intro_inventory.html#hosts-and-groups) or modify the sample groups in the **`servers`** file.
 If you have modified the **`servers`** file and created a new group, also remember to edit the **`rd-installer-ansible.yml`** and ensure the hosts uses your newly created server group from the previous step.